89jd/pi-bike-sensor/README.md

 ## What I used to do this

 * Raspberry Pi (I used zero W)
-* A connection to a reed switch on your bike
+* A connection to a reed switch on your bike.
+Mine is the cheap Ultrasport brand (F-Bike)
   * Mine has a 3.5mm jack.
 I chopped up a spare usb to line in cable I had, and trimmed the wires
 * A 1k resistor
 * Jumper cables / some wires to connect the Pi to the sensor